varnerlab/CHEME-1800-Computing-Book/unit-4-decisions/simple.md

 ````

 (content:references:utility-and-uncetain-decisions)=
 ## Choices under uncertainty
 In the previous section, we developed tools to make optimal choices when the outcomes were sure, and the level of satisfaction derived from those choices was known, e.g., the utility of purchasing a particular bundle of goods or services could be computed using a utility function.
 However, in many real-world situations, the assumption of certainty is invalid.
-For example, betting, buying an insurance policy or investing in a new business, or the stock market all or _uncertain_.
+For example, betting, buying an insurance policy, investing in a new business, or the stock market all or _uncertain_.

 To understand how optimal agents behave when faced with uncertain situations, we define the [von Neumann-Morgenstern theorem](https://en.wikipedia.org/wiki/Von_Neumann–Morgenstern_utility_theorem), which provides a basis for computing an optimal decision in an uncertain situation.